danmatthews/HeartBeat/README.md

 **Heartbeat** is a simple (& responsive) site-tracking statusboard (and twitter dashboard) that allows you to set up a list of sites and servers to check, and will alert you via email (and a visual prompt on-screen) when a site does not respond with a satisfiable response (usually a slow response time or a none-200 status code).

+## Features

+- See a list of your sites with instant highlighting of those experiencing problems.
+- Email alerts when a site goes down and comes back up.
+- Optional twitter feed to the side of the statusboard, using whatever search term you'd like.

 ## Installation

 ### Setup the DB & Dependencies